benedict-hbcu/-NADA/README.md

 # -FEATURE DUMP

-•	Feature: Home Page/ Landing Page
+- Feature: Home Page/ Landing Page
-  -User Story: As a user, I would love to have an area that I can go to, to select potential matches.
+-   User Story: As a user, I would love to have an area that I can go to, to select potential matches.
 This is also the first page I would see, after entering the app.

 •	Feature: Password authentication
   -User Story: Personally, I have never been hacked.
 This is because I always take extra precautions and measures into securing my online accounts.
 Therefore, I want the user to feel this secured, and ensure that the user’s information and data are safely secured.